Pierre-Théodore Verhaegen: Life

-From this moment on Verhaegen started the development of a real Liberal Party.
+From this moment on, Verhaegen started the development of a Liberal Party.
 The first liberal electoral association in Belgium, the Alliance of Brussels, grew out of his lodge Les Amis Philantropes.
 Verhaegen himself, from 1836 up to 1859, was a liberal member of parliament for Brussels.
-Twice (1848–1852 and 1857–1859) he was Chairman of the House of Parliament.
-Doctrinary and anticlerical, the liberals then formed the political left wing of Belgian politics, Verhaegen himself in those days had pronounced progressive ideas.
-He was real doctrinary liberal.
+Twice (1848–1852 and 1857–1859), he was Chairman of the House of Parliament.
+Doctrinary and anticlerical, the liberals then formed the political left wing of Belgian politics.
+Verhaegen himself, in those days, had pronounced progressive ideas.
+He was a real doctrinary liberal.
 A convinced monarchist, he was opposed to revolutions and no proponent of general voting rights.
-He was opposed against a general learning duty, because he feared that especially the catholic schools would profit of it.
-This however does not mean that he was insensitive for the needs of the lower classes.
-He was opposed to taxes, especially those that affected the poor.
-As a child of the Enlightenment, he was convinced that the progress of humanity would eventually lead to a general prosperity.
-As a perfectly bilingual inhabitant of Brussels, Verhaegen, who had frequently pleaded under the Dutch rule in Dutch, considered himself a Fleming.
-Although he preferred French and found it normal that this was the official language of Belgium, he thought that the Dutch language had to be treated equitably, also in education.
-He was not an atheist, but he was anticlerical in the strict meaning of the word: someone who is opposed against the influence of the clergy on society.
-This strong antagonist of the catholic party called himself in public a catholic, even a catholic better than his clerical antagonists.
+He opposed a general learning duty because he feared that the Catholic schools would profit from it.
+This, however, does not mean that he was insensitive to the needs of the lower classes.
+He was opposed to taxes, especially those that affected people experiencing poverty.
+As a child of the Enlightenment, he was convinced that the progress of humanity would eventually lead to general prosperity.
+As a perfectly bilingual inhabitant of Brussels, Verhaegen, who had frequently pleaded under Dutch rule in Dutch, considered himself a Fleming.
+Although he preferred French and found it normal that this was the official language of Belgium, he thought that the Dutch language had to be treated equitably in education.
+He was not an atheist, but he was anticlerical in the word's strict meaning: someone opposed to the clergy's influence on society.
+This strong antagonist of the Catholic party called himself in public a Catholic, even a better Catholic than his clerical antagonists.
 He regularly attended mass, to the despair of his political enemies.

-He donated an important amount of money for the construction of a church in Bosvoorde.
-He was convinced that religion was very important for people (most of the Belgian liberals and freemasons of that time were in some degree religious, even if they had to break with the Catholic Church).
+He donated a critical amount of money to construct a church in Bosvoorde.
+He was convinced that religion was essential for people (most of the Belgian liberals and freemasons of that time were, to some degree, religious, even if they had to break with the Catholic Church).
 But the place of the priest was for him in the church, not in public life and politics.
-He denounced vehemently the influence of the church on the state and science, which in his opinion had an oppressing and reactionary influence on progress, and even was in his opinion disadvantageous for true religion It was a time in which Pope Pius IX condemned the Belgian constitutional freedoms, also the freedom of opinion expression, as misleadings (Quanta cura issued on 8 December 1864 – against modernism).
+He vehemently denounced the influence of the church on the state and science, which, in his opinion, had an oppressing and reactionary influence on progress and even was, in his opinion, disadvantageous for true religion.
+It was a time in which Pope Pius IX condemned the Belgian constitutional freedoms, also the freedom of opinion expression, as misleadings (Quanta cura issued on 8 December 1864 – against modernism).

-Still, Verhaegen remained a religious man, attending mass on Sunday and financing church constructions in Brussels.
+Still, Verhaegen remained religious, attending Sunday mass and financing church constructions in Brussels.

-Thousands of people attended his funeral service—politicians, professors, students and alumni of the ULB.
+Thousands of people attended his funeral service—politicians, professors, students, and alumni of the ULB.
 Twenty years after his death, the lodge Les Amis Philantropes erected a statue of Verhaegen in front of his grave.
-In 1865, his admirers erected a statue of him, which now stands by the main building of the ULB at avenue Franklin Roosevelt in Brussels.
+In 1865, his admirers erected a statue of him, which now stands by the main building of the ULB at Avenue Franklin Roosevelt in Brussels.